 Martin Ginsburg ’53 and Ruth Bader Ginsburg ’54 program

-The Brooks School, in partnership with Opera Ithaca, presents Scalia/Ginsburg, a comic opera about the differences between Supreme Court Justices Antonin Scalia and Ruth Bader Ginsburg ’54.
-The performance will be Saturday evening, September 23 in the Memorial Room of Willard Straight Hall.
+The Brooks School, in partnership with Opera Ithaca, presented “Scalia/Ginsburg”, a comic opera about the differences between Supreme Court Justices Antonin Scalia and Ruth Bader Ginsburg ’54, on September 23 in the Memorial Room of Willard Straight Hall.

 “The deep and remarkable friendship of Justices Ginsburg and Scalia endured across decades of what Justice Ginsburg herself called ‘frequently dueling opinions,’” President Martha E. Pollack said.
 “That friendship is at the core of ‘Scalia/Ginsburg’: an important, timely and delightful demonstration of the kind of civil discourse, commitment to shared values and respect for difference that we hope to strengthen this year at Cornell.”